 Is a Pennsylvania Workers’ Compensation Settlement Right for Me?

 Knowing whether to accept a Workers’ Compensation settlement or receive benefits for the duration of your injury is often challenging for injured workers.
 Our lawyers can help you understand how Workers’ Compensation payments are structured in Pennsylvania, how much you would receive, and how long the benefits would last.
 You can then compare that to the possible sum of a settlement to make an informed decision.

 Receiving a settlement is always part of a calculated risk.
 If your injury is one that has a clear, projected course of treatment, predicting the overall medical benefits might be simple.
 However, if your condition is difficult to treat, such as cancer, your prognosis may be unclear.
 This may make it harder to predict what costs your settlement will need to cover and may make settling harder.

 In any case, your injury or condition may have a set limit to how much you can receive in wage-loss benefits.
 Settling for this amount is often simpler to calculate.
 For example, in Pennsylvania, there is a predetermined payment schedule for workers that have sustained certain injuries, like loss of a limb or digit.

-Workers’ Compensation.
-Lawyers in Delaware County Offering Free Consultations
+Workers’ Compensation Lawyers in Delaware County Offering Free Consultations